Monte Paschi to launch offer to swap retail bondholders' shares

-MILAN, Oct 5 (Reuters) - Italy’s Monte dei Paschi di Siena said on Thursday it planned to launch a voluntary public offering on behalf of the state to swap shares former retail bondholders had been given as part of a state bailout into senior debt.
+MILAN (Reuters) - Italy’s Monte dei Paschi di Siena (BMPS.MI) said on Thursday it planned to launch a voluntary public offering on behalf of the state to swap shares former retail bondholders had been given as part of a state bailout into senior debt.

+The bank gave no precise date for the offer but said it could start before the end of October and was expected to last three weeks.

 The Tuscan bank, the world’s oldest still in business, was kept afloat earlier this year thanks to a state rescue package totaling some 8 billion euros ($9.4 billion).